ChrisFrontDev/ChrisFrontDev/README.md

 - 👨🏽‍💻  I’m currently learning to be a FullCycle Developer;

-- 💬  learning some Japanese;
+- 💬  learning some Japanese and Dutch;

 ### Where to find me: